francesco-cmcc/medcordex_to_wps/README.md

 ## Output timestep and land-sea mask

-1. The Land sea mask is extracted from evapotranspiration.
+1. The Land sea mask is extracted from the domain file `phis_box.nc` given by Laurent Li.
+2. The SST_FIELD was extrapolated by a seaoverland before the conversion.
-2. All variables into intermediate format have daily frequency.
+3. All variables into intermediate format have daily frequency.
 All variables sampled with 3 hours frequency are averaged on daily basis.

 ## Soil layers